Free Guide | How-To Win Deals in a Hyper-Competitive Market

 A secure virtual data room and engagement platform are absolutely essential in the due diligence “new normal.”
 Using an approach like simply sharing Google Docs may be efficient for another industry, but due to lack of security for capital markets, is discouraged.
 Instead, deal teams should use an industry-specific tool that enables the safe sharing of a wide variety of file types.

 A purpose-built private equity platform provides many added benefits, like empowering team members to see who has viewed each document made available through the system and allowing remote document signing.

 Firms and deal teams that try to “duct tape” their existing processes and make them work until the business world “gets back to normal” will be in trouble if it never does.
 A single source of action provides firms with an advantage to powerfully use your firm’s institutional knowledge on the deal flow activities and the due diligence processes.

-Collaborate with Portfolio Investment Tracking
+Chapter 3: Collaborate with Portfolio investment tracking